Fix Your Sagging Mattress Fast

 Most of the time with pillow top mattresses like Avocado for example, they can’t be flipped, so the only answer is to rotate the bed.
 The same idea applies; your weight will be redistributed and can hopefully even out the pillow top.

 If that doesn’t work, try sliding a 1” thick wooden board between your mattress and box spring or bed frame where it’s sagging.
-The board will act as an additional layer of support, which will hopefully even out the bed and help to reduce the sagging.
+The board will act as an additional layer of support for your mattress foundation, which will hopefully even out the bed and help to reduce the sagging.
 Keep in mind that it can possibly make your mattress feel firmer, though.

 You could also try checking your bed’s box spring to see if it has any broken or weak spots.
 A bad box spring can’t support a mattress properly, which can lead to sagging.
 You can test your box spring by simply pushing your hands on it, or you could even grab your small children and have them walking around on it a bit.